bigghost2054/KIDS/kg_constructor/README.md

 Steps below describe how to replicate the results reported in the paper.

 ### Step 1: Update the paths.
-Running the following script will automatically update the paths to match your local computer path.
+Running the following script will automatically update the paths to match your local computer path.First go to the kg_generator directory.
 ```
 ./update_paths.sh
 ```